 But it’s not all doom and gloom!
 Far from it…

-In our four years on the road (so far) we’ve had our challenges but, for the most part, our journeys have been amazing.
+In our five years on the road (so far) we’ve had our challenges but, for the most part, our journeys have been amazing.
 Challenges are part of van life.
 They show you who you are.

 What we will remember most is the incredible drives, places and scenery we’ve encountered on our best road trips and some wonderful people we’ve met along the way.